It’s true that the universal rules of personal finance can fit on an index card.

 Yet many of these new books are useful.
 Every year new research reveals a little more about the behaviors that drive our spending and saving.
 Likewise, old models fail and need to be replaced as the global economy evolves.
 Fresh perspectives, advice, and insights about money are welcome.

 Also, it’s called “personal” finance for a reason.
-While overarching financial principals apply to everyone, each of us has to discover an individual approach to money.
-Our life situations, goals, strengths, and weaknesses are all slightly different.
+While overarching financial principals apply to everyone, each of us has to discover our individual approach to money.
 And as we often say, everyone has a fascinating story about money.

 We’re recommending the following twelve books about personal finance published in 2017.
 They range from practical how-to guides to books about behavior and mindset.
 Some focus on millennials, some are designed for parents of young children, and others are written for those about to retire.